waffleio/waffle.io-takeout/doc/REPLICATED.md

  Once the script has run you can navigate to `https://waffle.company.com:8800` to complete the setup.

  From here you can upload your trial license key, add your GitHub OAuth Application details, upload an SSL certificate and enter other configuration options.

- If you are running Waffle Takeout on EC2, we recommend using an image that uses EBS for the root volume, as well as allocating 32 gigs of space to it.

 ## Maintenance